 Adjust the variable speed anywhere from 750 to 3200 rotations per minute

-- Includes 5-inch faceplate for turning bowls, cups, and other non-spindle workpieces
+- Includes a 5-inch faceplate for turning bowls, cups, and other non-spindle workpieces

 - Attack workpieces up to 12 inches long and 8 inches wide